google/contentbox/README.md

 * In APIs & auth -> APIs Enable Google+ API.
 * In APIs & auth -> Credentials Create an OAuth ID and an API Access
 * Visit [http://localhost:8000/](http://localhost:8000/) (or the corresponding admin port) and enter the datastore viewer.
-Select the entity kind config_siteconfiguration edit the entity listed, copy the client id, client secret, and API key from the previous step and save.
+Select the entity kind `config_siteconfiguration`, edit the entity listed, copy the client id, client secret, and API key from the previous step and save.
 * Go back to [http://localhost:8080/](http://localhost:8080/) and sign in.
 * Go back to the datastore viewer, select the entity kind `auth_user`, edit your user and make yourself admin by checking